 This clearly shows that the principal characteristic of each and every dicastery of the Roman Curia is that of being ministerial, as the already-quoted words of the Decree Christus Dominus declare and especially these: "The Roman Pontiff employs the various departments of the Roman Curia."
 These words clearly show the Curia’s instrumental nature, described as a kind of agent in the hands of the Pontiff, with the result that it is endowed with no force and no power apart from what it receives from the same Supreme Pastor.

 In addition to being assisted by the Roman Curia in his spiritual responsibilities as the Successor of St. Peter, the Supreme Pontiff is assisted in the government of the temporal territories of the Holy See by a Governorate.
 Principal among these territories is the Vatican City State.

-The Vaticanus is small hill across the Tiber River from the center of Rome.
-In the first century it contained a palace and circus, belonging to the Emperor Nero.
-It was in Nero’s Circus (an oblong racetrack) that St. Peter was martyred, crucified upside-down.
+The Mons Vaticanus is a small hill across the Tiber River from the center of Rome.
+In the first century it contained a palace and a circus (an oblong racecourse), belonging to the Emperor Nero.
+It was in Nero’s Circus that St. Peter was martyred, crucified upside-down, because he had said he was unworthy to die as Christ died.
 He was buried in a near-by garden containing other graves.
-A shrine indicating Peter’s presence was erected over the grave around 150 AD, and Peter’s bones hidden in a wall to protect them from desecration.
-After the Edict of Milan in 311, the Emperor Constantine gave this imperial property to Pope Sylvester.
-The first, or Constantinian, Basilica was built on the site.
-In the 16th century this Basilica was torn down and the current one erected.
-Excavations under the main altar since the 1940s have revealed the pagan graveyard, the shrine over Peter’s grave, as well as discovered the bones of St. Peter, along with the ancient graffiti Petrus ibi est (Peter is here).
+A shrine indicating Peter’s presence was erected over the grave around 150 AD during a relative period of peace for the Church, and Peter’s bones were hidden in a wall to protect them from desecration.